onyinye91/Srapping_beautiful_soup/README.md

 # Srapping_beautiful_soup
-Attempt on data scrapping using beautifulSoup using an online tutorial.
+Attempt on data scrapping using beautifulSoup.
+P.S i used an online tutorial.